 Season 15: Ariel Malone

-This Hackensack, New Jersey resident famously had no training but won the 15th season of Hell’s Kitchen at the age of 26.
-She has since worked as head chef at BLT Steak in Bally’s Casino in Las Vegas - until the beginning of last year - and is now pursuing an opportunity which was reportedly too good to turn down.
+She has since worked as head chef at BLT Steak in Bally’s Casino in Las Vegas - until the beginning of last year - and is now pursuing opportunities elsewhere.

 Season 16: Kimberly Ann Ryan